dawn-infra-labs/dawn-secure-transport/modules/README.md

 - policy delivery
 - dynamic updates
 - prioritization and filtering
+- fallback strategies in adversarial environments

-This module ensures the system can operate without centralized infrastructure.
+This module ensures the system can operate without centralized infrastructure and can adapt to censorship pressure.

 ---